 Young Adult Resources

-The Epilepsy Foundation Eastern Pennsylvania recently started a program for young adults diagnosed with epilepsy in our community.
-The age range is from 16 – 26 years old.
+The Epilepsy Foundation Eastern Pennsylvania recognizes the unique needs of young adults diagnosed with epilepsy in our community.
 We aim to provide our young adults with opportunities to socialize, educate, volunteer, and gain independence.

 Our social activities offer young adults the unique opportunity to form relationships with their peers which may otherwise be unavailable.
 These events also help grow a sense of community that offers support and understanding, as well as a chance to just have fun.